 Understand Your Finances

 Meet with the Office of Student Financial Aid

-Many financial aid packages will apply to study abroad, so it is important to understand if and how your financial aid will transfer.
-Start by visiting the Office of Student Financial Aid website.
+Most financial aid packages will apply to study abroad program costs, so it is important to understand how much of your financial aid will transfer.
+Start by visiting the Financial Aid page.

-There are Illinois-sponsored, donor-funded, and national scholarships available to many students.
-Explore the Scholarships page for more information and a comprehensive listing.
+There are university-sponsored, donor-funded, and national scholarships available to many students.
+Explore the Scholarships page for more information.